vanus-labs/docs/content/how-to/manage-subscription/function-reference/string.md

 ## split_with_interval

-Divides the range of strings into smaller non-overlapping segments by starting at a designated position.
+Divides the string in a path into smaller non-overlapping segments that are based on fixed character intervals indicated by a specified starting position.

 ### definition